SAML

 Using SSOLandingPage

 If you use this method, do not forget to set the SSOLandingPage constant to a value different than index.html.
-Otherwise, the app will come back to index.html which will be redirected again to single sign-on, resulting in an endless loop.
+Otherwise, the app will come back to index.html, which will be redirected again to single sign-on, resulting in an endless loop.
 SSOLandingPage specifies a different landing page so the end-user does not end up on index.html again after a login attempt.
-Mendix recommends changing this constant to /index3.html and create an index3.html page in your /theme folder and copy contents of the original index.html (without the added redirect) into it.
-The authenticated end-user will then land on index3.html which will display the content of the app.
+Mendix recommends changing this constant to /index3.html and creating an index3.html page in your /theme folder and copying the contents of the original index.html (without the added redirect) into it.
+The authenticated end-user will then land on index3.html, which will display the content of the app.
 If the user authentication fails, the user will be directed to the DefaultLoginPage instead.

 Upgrading from SAML 3.X to 4.X

-The table below introduces you several key updates when you upgrade SAML module from V3.x to V4.x.
+The table below introduces you to several key updates when you upgrade the SAML module from V3.x to V4.x.

-SSO Configuration You can now perform SSO configuration during design-time and deploy-time.
+SSO Configuration You can perform SSO configuration during design time and deploy time.

 Admin Screen Restructuring The Mapping tab has been removed.
 Equivalent configurations can now be completed on the User Provisioning configuration tab.

-evaluateMultipleUserMatches microflow is now moved to the User Provisioning tab.
+evaluateMultipleUserMatches microflow is now moved to the User Commons.

 5. From UserCommons 2.0.0, new users without IdP-specified time zone or language will use default App settings; existing users retain their previously set values.